astra-vision/CoMoGAN/README.md

 ## Preparation
 The repository contains training and inference code for CoMo-MUNIT training on waymo open dataset.
 In the paper, we refer to this experiment as Day2Timelapse.
 All the models have been trained on a 32GB Tesla V100 GPU.
-We are working on a lighter version exploiting mixed precision training, to accomodate users with GPUs with less memory.
+We also provide a mixed precision training which should fit smaller GPUs as well (a usual training takes ~9GB).

 ### Environment setup